Logo

 user-avatar

-No. Only the homeowner can live at the property.
+Unfortunately, only the homeowner (the sole proprietor) can live at the property.

-Those below also offer joint borrower sole proprietor mortgages, but under specific conditions:
+Those listed below also offer Joint Borrower Sole Proprietor Mortgages, but under specific conditions:

 • Norton Home Loans